Activities

 Read the original history written by one of our founders, Jonas Mekas.

-1/31/2023: The Film-Makers’ Cooperative/New American Cinema Group announces that MM Serra will be transitioning from her current role as Executive Director after over thirty years of dedicated service to the organization.
+On January 31st, 2023, the Film-Makers’ Cooperative/New American Cinema Group announced that MM Serra would be transitioning from her role as Executive Director after over thirty years of dedicated service to the organization.
 For thirty years, MM Serra brought life to the Film-Makers’ Cooperative.
 She oversaw the Cooperative’s certification as a nonprofit organization in 1993 and brought it into the digital age, working tirelessly to highlight the legacies of historically overlooked filmmakers.

-Serra has been instrumental in the restoration of countless films, including the works of Edward Owens, Maya Deren, Storm De Hirsch, Cathy Cook, and multiple collaborations with the Stan VanDerBeek Estate.
-She has successfully guided the Cooperative through four relocations and countless changes over the years.
+Serra was instrumental in the restoration of countless films, including the works of Edward Owens, Maya Deren, Storm De Hirsch, Cathy Cook, and multiple collaborations with the Stan VanDerBeek Estate.
+She successfully guided the Cooperative through four relocations and countless changes over the years.
 Without MM Serra, the Film-Makers’ Cooperative would not exist as it does today.

-5/26/23: The Film-Makers’ Cooperative is pleased to announce the organization’s new Executive Director, Tom Day.
+On May 26th, 2023, the Film-Makers’ Cooperative announced the organization’s new Executive Director, Dr. Tom Day.

 Tom joins The Coop from the academic sector, having spent the last six years teaching and researching in the fields of art history and film studies at The University of Edinburgh and The Courtauld Institute of Art, University of London.
 While at The Courtauld, Tom helped to run The Centre for American Art, a field-leading scholarly center, where he programmed lectures, symposia, workshops, screenings, and artists’ events.